 - Fast casual food chains

-- Iconic and historic restaurants
+- Iconic and historic bars and restaurants

 - Vegetarian and vegan restaurants